Concord Express (2013)

 Concord Desktop v1.0 was first released in 2009 and presented users the same Concord experience on Microsoft- and Apple-based systems.
 In 2011, Concord Online was launched as an online, web-based only product with a monthly subscription plan and a limited mobile experience.
 Concord Desktop and Online were updated a few times over the years — first with the Firefox extension, known as version 1.5, then as version 2.0 in 2012, and lastly as version 2.1.22.

 With the newest online-only version of Concord on its way, the Concord Online product was shutdown on October 1, 2018.
-The only version of Concord Desktop currently supported is v2.1.22.
-To more effectively support the new Concord, support for Concord Desktop will expire on October 31, 2019.
+To more effectively support the new Concord, support for Concord Desktop expired on October 31, 2019.

 Concord Windows 95 Study Package v3.0 (1999)